xiaowang1105/algorithms-in-python/README.md

 [act1]: ./images/act1.png

-As the figure shown above, we consider the cost caused by two activites that are ranged differently in two arrangement (i, j).
-We find out that the cost in greedy alogrithm is smaller than optimal structure by the value of wi\*lj - wj\*li, which is greater than or equat to 0.
+As the figure shown above, we consider the cost caused by two activities that are ranged differently in two arrangement (i, j).
+We find out that the cost in greedy algorithm is smaller than optimal structure by the value of wi\*lj - wj\*li, which is greater than or equal to 0.

 <strong>Properties</strong> <br>
 * Running time is dominated by sorting <br>